Summer of Fun, Tools for Life

 Leadership Training is a 10-day program aimed at enhancing campers’ skills, knowledge, and self-awareness.
 Workshops include healthy nutrition, safe and effective communication, drug awareness and prevention, healthy family planning choices, financial literacy, job application, interviews and professional behavior.
 Leadership campers explore higher education opportunities through college visits and continuing education discussions.

 Leadership trainees plan special activities for younger campers and assist the counselors.
 They work together as a team, volunteering with local nonprofits.
-In 2023, Summer Campers partnered with the Maine Island Trail Association for a beachside clean-up on Hog Island, situated off the coast of Maine.
+We partner with the Maine Island Trail Association for beachside clean-ups on islands off the coast of Maine.
 This experience was truly unforgettable for the campers as they contributed to environmental conservation efforts while enjoying their first-ever boat ride on the Atlantic Ocean!
 Summer Campers who complete two years of the Leadership Training program may be invited to apply to return as Counselors-in-Training.

 Our Counselor-in-Training program (CIT) is for girls who have completed the Hiking and Canoeing program and two years of Leadership Training.
 Using skills learned during previous years at camp, CITs accept responsibility for providing a safe, fun and enriching environment for the General Campers.
 The CITs work alongside camp counselors, assisting them with their everyday duties, including caring for the younger campers.
 Most CITs attend two consecutive General Camp sessions.